KyrieDrewWang/starter-academic/content/authors/admin/_index.md

 highlight_name: True
 ---

-Cheng Wang is seeking an opportunity for PhD.
-He is a self-motivated person who has great passion for academic research work.
+Cheng Wang is a self-motivated person who has great passion for academic research work.
+He is now studying for his PhD in Wuhan University.
+His main research interests include structural health monitoring, deep learning, and flaw identification.
+He is seeking for collaboration or intership with AI-related labs to extend his research work.
 He is not only a persistent person, but also keeps curious about the unsolved scientific problems.
+Please drop me an email if you are interested about involving me in your research work.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.